Tiredenom6/Arduino-Educational-Project/Directions.md

 ## Getting Started with Physical Components
 ### Physical Component Design
 For the purpose of this Lab, our hardware is designed around the Arduino.
 Arduino is a user friendly device becasue of all of the design tools that are free to use.
 A usefull tool is the web-based application TinkerCad.
+It allows users to design and simulate circuits using a virtual breadboard, as well as program and simulate Arduino boards.
+For an indepth toutorial see [here](https://www.youtube.com/watch?v=Z_D-hXzbY_4).